Tag: Delphi history

 The votive of Marathon

-This monument got placed on the south side of the Lysander’s monument after the Marathon battle.
+This monument was placed on the south side of the Lysander’s monument after the Marathon battle.
 The votive is dated around 490 B.C.
 According to Pausanias, one-tenth of the spoils of the battle were used for its construction.
-The 15m-long, rectangular pedestal held 13 bronze statues that included the sculptures of Athena, Apollo, the general Miltiades and ten eponymous heroes, who according to the oracle of Delphi, gave their names to the Athenian tribes.
-The statues are attributed to the renowned sculptor of the classical antiquity- Phidias.
-Three more statues of the Great Alexander’s successors got added during the Hellenistic period.
+The 15m-long, rectangular pedestal held 13 bronze statues that included the sculptures of Athena, Apollo, the general Miltiades, and ten eponymous heroes, who according to the oracle of Delphi, gave their names to the Athenian tribes.
+The statues are attributed to the renowned sculptor of classical antiquity- Phidias.
+Three more statues of the Great Alexander’s successors were added during the Hellenistic period.

 The Trojan horse